Essential Water webinars

-The Essential Water webinars seek to introduce people to water science and management.
-They are designed for a broad audience, including those involved in water policy or management but without technical expertise, those who wish to expand their knowledge to areas outside their expertise, young water professionals and members of the community wishing to understand water policy and making.
+The Essential Water webinars seek to to introduce water science and management.
+They are designed for a broad audience, including those involved in water policy or management with limited or no technical expertise, those who wish to expand their knowledge to areas outside their expertise, young water professionals and members of the community wishing to understand water policy and decision making.

-These webinars are an introductory refresher and partly an update on current thinking and practice on water management issues.
+These webinars are an introductory update on current thinking and practice on water management issues.

-Seminar 2 – Groundwater: Lifting the veil on the unseen
+Groundwater – lifting the veil on the unseen

 This session will outline the different types of groundwater resources, the importance of protecting and managing groundwater and the challenges is managing an unseen yet valuable resource.

 Dr S.A.
 Prathapar is groundwater specialist with 40 years experience in water resource management in Australia and overseas.
 Until last year, Prathapar was seconded to the Asian Development Bank by the Australian Water Partnership as Groundwater Specialist.